Advertising, marketing and PR

 There are many different jobs in this sector, but these skills are common requirements:

 - time management and ability to work well under pressure

 You don’t need a degree in marketing, advertising or PR to work in this sector, as many employers value your skills and experiences over what you’ve studied.

 However, a relevant degree, including any that develops your creativity and communication skills, could help you demonstrate your skills and interest in the sector.

 Competition for graduate schemes and graduate level jobs in this sector is high, so getting work experience while you study is essential.
-Read the information sheet on getting work experience to get an idea of how to go about this.
+It doesn't just have to be an internship.
+Read more about different types of work experience.
 You could:

 - Consider a summer internship - many of the large graduate recruiters in the sector also offer internships, as well as the Student Internship Bureau in Careers and Placements.

 - Look into doing a placement year - you'll learn more about the sector and increase you chances of getting a graduate job.

 - Send speculative applications to small firms - many smaller companies don’t advertise formal internships but are willing to offer work experience if you impress them with your CV.